akazukin5151/koneko/README.md

 See the rest in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Unit tests
 Run `pytest testing/ -vvvv -l`.
-Add `--inte` for integration testing, but don't be surprised if it fails, because integration tests require a valid config/account + internet connection
+Add `-s --inte` for integration testing, but don't be surprised if it fails, because integration tests require a valid config/account + internet connection

 ## Build and upload to PyPI

+0. Run integration tests locally
 1. Review github action logs to make sure nothing is wrong
 2. Bump version info in `__init__.py`, `setup.py`, and `CONTRIBUTING.md`
 3. Run: